huggla/sam-tomcat/epanet-swmm/README.md

 # sam-tomcat:epanet-swmm
-Secure and Minimal Tomcat Docker image, with Epanet and Swmm added.
+Secure and Minimal Tomcat Docker-image, with Epanet and Swmm added.